How to Increase the Size Limit of PST and OST Files

 What to do in the Registry?

-To increase the maximum size of PST and OST files in Outlook, simply make two simple registry changes (in the locations listed below).
+Simply make two simple registry changes for increasing OST and PST file size (in the locations listed below).
 As the desired directory is not specific to all Outlook versions, we have mentioned multiple locations.
 Find your version and go to the location.

 After going to the location according to your Outlook version, you need to set two new DWORD values.